 Getting things done isn't just about shipping a product, or checking off items on a list, or even about marking a project as "Done."
-Getting things done is a process: it's a way of thinking that involves planning, execution, iteration, and reflection.
+Getting things done is a process: it's a way of thinking and doing that involves planning, execution, iteration, and reflection.

 Lyndi Thompson is a demand marketer at Tableau, which produces interactive data visualization products focused on business intelligence.
 Her job is to work with cross functional teams to introduce people to the world of visual analytics.
 She is also the undisputed agile Trello master.